sp4rkie/docsis-cable-load-monitor/README.md

         14:56:26:   7939  2262  2315  2416   121    90  1098   463   102    32    75    77    25     5     9     4  17033

 The lines start with the time of measurement followed by 16 values that represent the cable load (in kbit/s) for each down channel.
 The last value is the overall sum.
-Ideally we would have to take a snapshot of all 16 values at the same time.
+Ideally we would take a snapshot of all 16 values at the same time.
 Since we can receive only one frequency at a given time we collect the values sequentially.
 For 16 channels this typically takes about 25s what seems to be acceptable.

 - graphic support

 The program also generates some graphics by means of the 'rrdtool' package.
-The alphanumeric exapmle from above looks like this:
+The alphanumeric example from above looks like this:

 ![alt text](CableLoadMonitor.png "Title")

 The metered values start moderately at about 20Mbit/s.
 At 14:50 a download with 120Mbit/s for about 2 minutes is identified.
-The metered values peak in 140Mbit/s reflecting the sum of 20Mbit/s + 120Mbit/s.
+The values peak in 140Mbit/s reflecting the sum of 20Mbit/s + 120Mbit/s.

-- commandline options
+- command line options

         Usage: CableLoadMonitor
           -h                   - print this help and exit